Becoming a necessity in most runners’ rotation, are Hoka shoes good for flat feet?

-So, what makes the Hoka Bondi a great shoe for flat-footed runners?
+What about the Hoka Bondi?
+What makes it a good shoe for flat-footed runners?
+The Bondi:

-- They provide very good support, great stability, and great cushioning for flat feet and overpronation.
+- Provides very good support, great stability, and great cushioning for flat feet and overpronation.

-- They give unparalleled all-day comfort for flat-footed people standing all day even on concrete.
+- Give unparalleled all-day comfort for flat-footed people standing all day even on concrete.

-- They’re great for big guys working long shofts.
+- Is great for big guys working long shifts.

-- They fit great, have a roomy toe box for toes to splay, which is great for wide flat feet.
+- Fits great and has a roomy toe box for toes to splay, which is great for wide flat feet.

-- They’re recommended by most foot doctors for Plantar Fasciitis, bad knees, Achilles Tendonitis, Morton’s Neuroma, bad backs…
+- Is recommended by most foot doctors for Plantar Fasciitis, bad knees, Achilles Tendonitis, Morton’s Neuroma, bad backs…

 Hoka Bondi 7 Review